— Researched and written by Dr. Sandip Roy.

 There is no “one size fits all” for forgiving an offending partner.

-Depending on the relationship, the methods of forgiveness may vary.
-Some couples choose to ignore the infidelity completely and move on, without ever talking about it.
-While others continue the relationship, but distrust each other in a way that makes it difficult to have emotional intimacy.
+Some couples choose to ignore the infidelity, without ever talking about it.
+Others may continue in the relationship, take revenge by cheating themselves, and distrust each other in a way that makes it difficult to have emotional intimacy.

 1. Decide whether to forgive the cheating partner

-Everyone has been a victim of infidelity in their life.
+Everyone has been a victim of a trust-breaking event in their life.
 You may have heard that forgiveness is the key to healing.

 But, is forgiving the person you’re cheating on the right thing to do?
 Or is there a healthier way of solving the issue, like breaking off for good if the offending partner is a narcissist or gaslighter?